 Task 3.
 Submit an initial draft report in accordance with the approved outline (including any modification required by ACRP).
 Participate in a conference call with the ACRP project review panel 3 weeks after submission of the initial draft report.

 Task 4.
-Revise the initial report as necessary and provide a red-line and clean version of the draft final report (DFR).
+Revise the initial report as necessary and provide a red-line and clean version of the draft final deliverable (DFD).
 The ACRP will provide written comments, each of which will need a point-by-point response.
-The report will be revised as appropriate and submitted as the final report.
+The report will be revised as appropriate and submitted as the final deliverable.

 25% paid upon submission and approval of the Task 4 Final Report